• Skip to primary navigation

 Here's a list of what you need to make these paleo coconut flour sugar cookies:

-• coconut flour: I use Healthworks organic coconut flour
+• coconut flour - I use Healthworks organic coconut flour

-• ground flax: used to bind the dough.
+• ground flax - used to bind the dough.
 I make my own ground flax by grinding whole flax seeds in a coffee grinder.

-• coconut sugar: to sweeten the cookies.
+• coconut sugar - to sweeten the cookies.
 Maple sugar or a granulated sweetener like monk fruit should work as well.

-• xanthan gum (optional): makes the dough easier to roll and cut and helps with a crispier cookie texture.
+• xanthan gum (optional) - makes the dough easier to roll and cut and helps with a crispier cookie texture.

-• salt
+• salt - enhances the flavors.

-• vanilla extract
+• vanilla extract - added for flavor.

-• dark chocolate: to dip the baked cookies
+• dark chocolate - to dip the baked cookies

 How to Make Coconut Flour Sugar Cookies